Clients API

 Parameters:

-• time_range (TIME_RANGE) – requested time range (required)
+• time_range (TimeRange) – requested time range in seconds (required)

 • freq_range (list, np.ndarray) – requested frequency range. (optional, default=[1, 300])